Audi TT: TT RS Audi Sport Performance Parts Edition

 Audi Sport Performance Parts were available from 2018 to 2020 from Audi Dealerships in Europe.
 These parts were designed to improve dynamic handling for the Audi R8 and the Audi TT models.
 The retrofit range were available as add-on features for new car buyers who ordered their cars as a new car customer build.
 Only 15 fully built example cars were made complete with all the features from the Audi Sport Factory which were distributed around the world for the purpose of International car shows.
 The 15 Factory built TT RS Audi Sport Performance parts edition cars had their own build type and known as ultra rare around the world.
 13 are known to be in Europe (LHD) and 2 in Australia (RHD).

 TT RS Iconic Edition

-In October 2022, Audi launched the TT RS Coupé Iconic Edition, available only in Europe and produced 100 cars (of which only 11 are right-hand drive).
+In October 2022, Audi launched the TT RS Coupé Iconic Edition.
+Compared to the regular TT RS, the Iconic Edition came in Nardo Gray, Audi Sport Performance Parts, two tone RS sport seats with Jet Gray Nappa side panels with Calendula Yellow honeycomb stitching and 20 inch Rotor wheels finished in black.
+Production was limited to 100 units, and were sold exclusively in Europe, 11 of which were left-hand-drive.